Decarbonization software

 Raw Materials

 Land-based emissions from agriculture are a significant driver of emissions within Retailer supply chains.
 Activities such as land use change, irrigation, fertilizer and pesticide use, and livestock management all contribute significant emissions through the release of carbon, methane, and nitrous oxide.
-Value chains for key commodities such as dairy, beef, soy, palm oil, cotton, leather,
+Value chains for key commodities such as dairy, beef, soy, palm oil, cotton, leather, rubber, cocoa, and coffee are amongst the most material hotspots.

 Decarbonization Lever